jcblw/generator-atom-shell-app/README.md

 ## Running

-To run the app its super simple just run the atom binary given to you while installing [atom-shell](https://github.com/atom/atom-shell) against the `src` directory.
+To run the app its super simple just run the atom binary given to you while installing [atom-shell](https://github.com/atom/atom-shell) against the `app` directory.

-    $ ~/path-to/atom src
+    $ ~/path-to/atom app

 A window will open with the version of NodeJS and atom-shell